Darussalam Great Mosque, Samarinda: History

-Construction of the mosque begun in 1925, initiated by merchants of Bugis people and Banjar people.
+Construction of the mosque began in 1925, initiated by merchants of the Bugis and Banjar people.
 Since the construction, the building has not changed much.

-Previously the mosque was named Jamik Mosque, which later underwent renovations in 1953 and 1967.
-The mosque was originally built on a land of 25 × 25 meters on the outskirts of Mahakam River.
-With increasingly rapid development of Samarinda however, the mosque was replaced by a building at Yos Sudarso street with an area of around 15 thousand square meters.
+Previously, the mosque was named Jamik Mosque, which later underwent renovations in 1953 and 1967.
+The mosque was originally built on a land area of 25 × 25 meters on the outskirts of the Mahakam River.
+With the increasingly rapid development of Samarinda, however, the mosque was replaced by a building on Yos Sudarso Street with an area of around 15 thousand square meters.

 Architecture

 The building of the mosque resembles the mosques of Ottoman Empire.
 The characteristics are seen in the shape of domes, minarets, and a number of arches over doors and windows.